Does Shopify Shop Pay – Make Shopify Payments Worth Using?

 - A targeting application like OptiMonk

-Countries with Shopify payments also tend to have lower transaction fees that those who don’t, and so this article becomes a question of where to run your Shopify store from (we’ll look at this in a future article).
+Note that countries with Shopify payments also tend to have lower transaction fees than those who don’t, and so this article raises an interesting question of where to run your Shopify store from (we’ll look at this in a future article).

 Marketing and Profit Analytics for Shopify and WooCommerce Stores